Log-in/Sign-up

 1. Live video sessions with the instructor.
 These will occur once per week on Monday for 1 hour (12:00 PM to 1:00 PM ET.) and should be considered valuable by those students who find live interaction with the instructor helpful considering their personal learning style.
 Although attendance at these sessions is encouraged it is not required as the meetings will be recorded.
 Those unable to attend will be able to access the recorded sessions through the class website soon after their live conclusion.

 2. Instructor-produced, student-paced, presentations students will view independently using Google Slides.
-These will occur on Tuesdays, Wednesdays, and Fridays (except when lab work is assigned) and will take about 45 minutes to view.
+These typically occur on Tuesdays, Wednesdays, and Fridays (except when lab work is assigned) and will take about 45 minutes to view.

 3. Instructor-produced video lessons (different from the recorded "live" sessions.)
-These will occur once per week on Thursdays and will last about 1 hour.
+These will occur once per week on typically on Thursdays and will last about 1 hour.

 5. Self-study through the AP Classroom.
-The AP Classroom is a resource provided by The College Board which allows students to evaluate their own learning in a formative manner.
+The AP Classroom is a resource provided by The College Board that allows students to evaluate their learning in a formative manner.

 6. Information (e.g. pacing guides, links to presentations, note-taking documents, etc…) and other resources found on the class website (chemistry-prep.com).